tek5030/tek5030.github.io/README.md

 During "lab 0" this year, we saw that too many students, however, had problems with the virtual machine.
 As an attempt to amend this, we adapt!

 - We introduce [Conan](https://conan.io/) as a dependency manager for the C++ labs.
-It will help with the installation of required 3rd-party libraries, regardless of operating system :crossed_fingers:
+It will help with the installation of required 3rd-party libraries, regardless of operating system 🤞
 - We provide, without obligations, a suggestion for setup on MacOS and Windows.
 - We aim for a careful transition towards [Visual Studio Code](https://code.visualstudio.com/), a free and lightweight editor that can be installed on most systems and architectures.
 Besides, we see that VS Code is what you promising youngsters tend to use, and we also want to be cool.